The Cultural Revolution: A People's History, 1962–1976: Reception

 In her review for The Guardian, Julia Lovell, a professor of modern chinese history, called it an extension of Mao's Last Revolution by Roderick MacFarquhar and Michael Schoenhals, with more intensive use of evidence drawn from China's local archives, and an excavation of the unintended socioeconomic consequences of the Cultural Revolution, including the growth of a private economy.
 According to Lovell, a second important element of the book is that the unintended socioeconomic consequences of the Cultural Revolution was that "a purge launched to preserve the anti-capitalist 'purity' of Mao's revolution had the opposite effect."

 Sinologist Daniel Leese pointed out four issues about the book: lack of analysis or explanation of many local examples within their particular environment, lack of comprehensive analysis on causes and effects, problematic neglect of the role of ideology in Mao Zedong's launch of the Cultural Revolution, and a lack of clarity between analytical concepts and party language.
-Nevertheless, Leese summarizes the book as "a well-readable account of the Cultural Revolution for a broad audience that offers new perspectives, which are definitely worthwhile pondering, although probably not all of the proposed answers will hold up.
-Yet the volume hopefully triggers a number of detailed case studies that will probe long-held assumptions about this crucial period of transformation."
+Leese posited the book as "well-readable account of the Cultural Revolution for a broad audience that offers new perspectives, which are definitely worthwhile pondering, although probably not all of the proposed answers will hold up."

 In his review of the book, Fabio Lanza, a cultural historian of twentieth-century China, wrote that Dikötter repeatedly made controversial statements without providing sufficient evidence, and he described events with salacious, if very dubious, details.
 Lanza concluded that Dikötter's work "does not add anything to our understanding of the Cultural Revolution.
 Rather, as a mass-marketed assessment of the period, it goes against a long-standing effort in the field of PRC history to produce nuanced, well-sourced, complex, historically rich, and truly innovative analyses."

+Felix Wemheuer viewed the book as the best in Dikötter's trilogy.
+He noted that Dikötter is careful with estimations of victims than in the other two volumes.
+Wemheuer noted that Dikötter showed "a large expansion of rural black markets, underground factories, private plots, and production of cash crops," which Dikötter called the "silent revolution."
+Wemheuer believed that Dikötter exaggerated in his argument, not providing adequate evidence.
+Wemheuer wrote that People's History "often overemphasizes resistance and underestimates accommodation, adaptation, acquiescence, apathy, opportunism, and support for the regime." and he wrote "[a] more balanced history of Maoist China from below remains to be written."

-In his review, journalist Ian Johnson wrote about Dikötter's lack of nuance and the absence of grounding for his contrarian views (for example, Dikötter wrote that literacy and public health decreased during the Mao period).
+In his review, Ian Johnson wrote about Dikötter's lack of nuance and the absence of grounding for his contrarian views (for example, Dikötter wrote that literacy and public health decreased during the Mao period).